Help Save Dharma's Garden

-Our Proposal/Ask: We have the opportunity, right NOW, to secure this land permanently through our nonprofit, and protect it in perpetuity for the benefit of future generations.
+Our Proposal/Ask: We have the opportunity, right NOW, to secure this land permanently through our nonprofit, and protect it as a community asset in perpetuity for the benefit of future generations.
 To finance the purchase of this unique five-acre parcel of land, we are seeking charitable gifts from generous individuals.
 In those instances where outright giving is not possible, we offer an impact investment opportunity to finance the purchase of the property.
 Similar to a green bond, this investment is a loan to the nonprofit (at 3% interest) that matures after five years.
 Backed by the deed of trust of the property, this loan would provide our 501(c)(3) nonprofit with enough time to raise the funds needed to secure the property permanently and develop Dharma's Garden into a full-fledged educational farm and living homestead in our community.
 Please see term sheet below for details.

 Our Vision: The preservation of a demonstration farm and working homestead within the City of Boulder, in perpetuity, with far-reaching positive impacts on the surrounding community, for generations to come.

 Our Mission: We offer experiential educational opportunities in the heart of our city related to nature, regenerative agriculture, healthy food, nourishing home life, and community-building to people of all ages.
 We cultivate meaningful connections between people, true appreciation for the natural world, and ethical stewardship of the land.
 We strive to demonstrate, educate, and inspire others to take on the important work of tending the earth.